juliangav/www.julian.is/site/content/articles/2017-08-16-lessons-learned-after-200-ab-tests-on-20-websites.md

 User experience is at the heart of everything we do, and it’s not something that should be sacrificed to generate more leads.
 I’ve come across websites that completely destroy their user experience in order to generate a handful of more leads.
 Although this may produce more leads in the short term, bad UX leaves a bad impression on the user, which ends up producing long term brand damage and sacrificing usage/visits on your website.
 Not what you want.

 A/B testing is a very strong tactic, but it should only be one of the many in your toolbelt of user research and testing.
-Make the experience for your users an inivisible one.
+Make the experience for your users an invisible one.
 Figure out [user-friendly alternatives](/article/exit-intent-popups/) for some of those more aggressive tactics.

 <h2 id="resources">Some Tools &amp; Resources</h2>